 LPHI provides a range of standardized training programs and materials with the goal of increasing the number of local public health workforce members trained on cross cutting, program areas, including emergency preparedness competencies.
 LPHI has also focused on distance education, and has increased participation in LPHI offerings across all regions.
 In FY21, LPHI delivered training to 2,091 unduplicated individuals (up from 1727 in FY20).
 The FY21 trainings covered all 17 program area competencies and 10 cross-cutting competencies, as well as the four emergency preparedness competencies.

-The FY21 Executive Summary can be read here and the full report can be read below.
+The FY22 Annual Report Highlights can be read below.
 The Annual Report describes LPHI’s major accomplishments and recommended next steps.
 Older annual reports can be found in the Archived Reports.